felipeeflores/search-app/README.md

 references to the other two entities in a "fat" style (but without the need of extra memory allocation).
 This approach has been discarded to favour simplicity and reduced development time.

+Another tradeoff made here is that by choosing a mutable data structure, bugs could be introduced in the long run, however atomic and thread safe data types are used as a mitigation.
+Additionally, the current requirements of feeding first and then reading only (searching) brings the risk to its lowest (no concurrent reads and updates).

 ## Programming Principles and Choices

  - Use the [cats](https://typelevel.org/cats/) library for functional constructs and data types.
  - Use [cats-effect](https://typelevel.org/cats-effect/) library for managing effects and execution.
  - Use [fs2](https://fs2.io/#/) for feeding data as streams for high performance and low resource consumption.
- - Prefer immutability (with the exception of search index being mutable, as explained in the previous section)
+ - Prefer immutability (with the exception of search index being mutable, as explained in the previous section).
  - Prefer the tagless final encoding for adopting the principle of least knowledge/power.
  - Use dependencies as functions: that is, DI is implemented by defining/passing dependencies as functions (checked at compile time).